Samukelo09/Personal-Chatbot/data/ndishi_boys.md

 **Ndishi** was our group leader for Applied Systems Implementation.
 He was doing Economics & IT and is now in Information Systems Honours.
 He’s super protective of Zolile—like an older brother.

 The three of us (me, Gagashe, Ndishi) formed the **Ndishi Boys**.
 We even have a WhatsApp group.
 Zolile is our honorary sister.
 We boycotted the graduation ceremony in May, planning to attend next year for honours.
-Zolile wasn’t happy about that.
+Zolile wasn’t happy about that because she was so eager to see us receiving our degrees.
 She’s currently finishing her final-year CS modules.